-The residual values, useful lives and depreciation methods are reviewed, and adjusted if appropriate, at each reporting date.
+The residual values, useful lives and depreciation methods are reviewed, and adjusted if appropriate, at each reporting

 An item of property, plant and equipment is derecognised upon disposal or when there is no future economic benefit to the company.
 Gains and losses between the carrying amount and the disposal proceeds are taken to profit or loss.
-Any revaluation surplus reserve relating to the item disposed of is transferred directly to retained profits.